The Black Book (Rankin novel): Plot summary

 The next day, Rebus learns that Eddie has disappeared after a night out.
 Pat Calder insists to Rebus that Eddie always returns home safely, despite his alcohol problem.
 Willie, the assistant chef, is of little help.
 Rebus suspects that Eddie may have been warned off, or worse.
-Meanwhile, Rebus's superiors are annoyed at the effort he is putting into the Central Hotel case.
+Meanwhile, Rebus's superiors are annoyed at his special focus on the Central Hotel case.
 Undaunted, Rebus approaches Aengus Gibson, who admits being at the hotel on the night of the fire with Vanderhyde, but insists that he left hours before the fire actually began.
 Rebus, however, is suspicious.
 Later that night, Rebus meets up with Deek Torrance, and arranges to buy a handgun from him.

-Chief Superintendent 'Farmer' Watson demands an explanation for Rebus's continued interest in the Central Fire, giving him twenty-four hours to come up with something concrete.
+Chief Superintendent "Farmer" Watson demands an explanation for Rebus's continued interest in the Central Fire, giving him twenty-four hours to come up with something concrete.
 Later that day, Rebus goes to Pat Calder and Eddie's flat to fill out an official missing person report.
-Calder reveals that Willie had cracked up trying to cope without Eddie, making a scene before leaving the restaurant.
+Calder reveals that Willie had lost his head trying to cope without Eddie, making a scene before leaving the restaurant.

 With few options left open to him, Rebus decides to talk to Morris Gerald Cafferty at his upmarket home in Duddingston.
 The two men's mutual loathing results in a tense confrontation.
-While Cafferty reveals relatively little, he does admit that the Robertson Brothers used to work for him as 'general employees', but left his service years ago.
+While Cafferty reveals relatively little, he does admit that the Robertson brothers used to work for him as "general employees", but left his service years ago.
 As Rebus leaves, he is certain that Cafferty was behind the attack on Michael.

 Meanwhile, Siobhan is out getting extra camera film for the Operation Moneybags surveillance, and walks past the Heartbreak Cafe.
 Smelling gas, she enters and discovers Eddie Ringan's body with the head inside the oven, an apparent suicide.

 Dr Curt's examination of Eddie's badly burned body turns up some suspicious findings.
 The deceased's liver was in good condition, even though Eddie was a persistent heavy drinker.
 There are also strange injuries inside the mouth.
 That night, Rebus meets with Deek Torrance in North Queensferry to buy the handgun, a Colt 45, which he hides in his car.

 Mulling over the cases, Rebus visits a Catholic church and confesses to the priest that he has bought a gun.
 The priest advises him to throw it into the sea.
 Rebus decides to do just that.

 Returning to St Leonards, Rebus is confronted by his immediate superior, Chief Inspector Lauderdale, who demands Rebus surrender his car keys.
 Rebus realises that his colleagues have been tipped off about the gun.
 But worse is to come, as the gun turns out to be the same one used in the Central Hotel shooting five years ago.
 Rebus is suspended from duty.